 Rent water sports equipment from reputable operators.
 Scuba dive only with personnel certified by PADI or NAUI, and use equipment only from PADI- or NAUI-certified dive operators.

 Risk of traffic-related injury or death exists.
 The road-traffic death rate is 7 to 12 per 100,000 population.
-The rate is < 10 in most high-income countries.
+The rate is less than 10 in most high-income countries.
 Speed laws are poorly enforced.

 Traffic flows on the right-hand side of the road.
 Travelers (including drivers and pedestrians) accustomed to traffic moving on the opposite side should be vigilant when navigating traffic.